What a Memorable Feeling, Ambewela Wind Power & Ambewela Farm Nuwara Eliya

 Ambewela : Weather: 16°C, Wind NE at 13 km/h, 94% Humidity

-After little bit of heavy lunch from Nuwara Eliya, we set out into the mountains in Ambewela Wind Power & Ambewela Farm Nuwara Eliya to enjoy the misty afternoon and cool breezing.
+After a little bit of heavy lunch from Nuwara Eliya, we set out into the mountains in Ambewela Wind Power & Ambewela Farm Nuwara Eliya to enjoy the misty afternoon and cooling breeze.

-Since we booked our accommodation in Pattipola Nisansala Guest house, we were compelled to take this road.
+Since we booked our accommodation in Pattipola Nisansala Guesthouse, we took this road.

-If you take this route, you will NOT be very much excited at the beginning of the road but once you passed the Meepilimanna reservoir or Kande Ela Reservoir ( There are a lot of name for this Ambewela Reservoir) and the Forest department bungalow, you suddenly comes into different world.
+If you take this route, you will NOT be very much excited at the beginning of the road but once you passed the Meepilimanna reservoir or Kande Ela Reservoir ( There are a lot of names for this Ambewela Reservoir) and the Forest department bungalow, you suddenly come into a different world.

-You find everything around you is GREEN,even the sky is Green.
+everything around you is GREEN, even the sky is Green.

 Everywhere looks Green.

 Ambewela Wind Power Fram

 I told the driver to stop the vehicle immediately.

 We stopped the vehicle and everybody got off.
 I was first to get off as I could not believe my own eyes and the feeling that I was getting.